jrincayc/ucblogo-code/README.md

 This is a free (both senses) interpreter for the Logo programming language.

+The interpreter was written primarily by Daniel Van Blerkom, Brian Harvey, Michael Katz, Douglas Orleans and Joshua Cogliati.
+Thanks to Fred Gilham for the X11 code.
+Emacs logo-mode by Hrvoje Blazevic.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or